 - How does a coalition ensure sustainability?

 - Are we going in the right direction?
-Does the coalition need to change its focus, hand over
+Does the coalition need to change its focus, hand over work to another entity, or fold?

 The information in this section describes how to effectively cultivate and sustain collaboration and coalition health by continuous improvement of day-to-day processes, including managing for success, tracking productivity and impact and using data to drive decision-making and action.
 It also provides insight into how to know when it is time for your coalition to evolve into a new form, declare success and/or disband.